 The Board of Directors has overall responsibility for ensuring that this Statement complies with the Company’s legal and ethical obligations.

-The Managing Director has day-to-day responsibility for implementing this policy, monitoring its use and effectiveness and auditing internal control systems and policies and procedures to ensure they are effective in preventing or remediating the risk of modern slavery.
+The Managing Director has day-to-day responsibility for implementing this policy, monitoring its use and effectiveness and auditing internal control systems, policies and procedures to ensure they are effective in preventing or reducing the risk of modern slavery.